ClickHouse/clickhouse-odbc/README.md

 All this involves modifying a dedicated registry keys in case of MDAC, or editing `odbcinst.ini` (for driver registration) and `odbc.ini` (for DSN definition) files for UnixODBC or iODBC, directly or indirectly.

-This will be done automatically using some default values if you are installing the driver using native installers.
+This will be performed automatically using some default values if you are installing the driver using native installers.

 Otherwise, if you are configuring manually, or need to modify the default configuration created by the installer, please see the exact locations of files (or registry keys) that need to be modified in the corresponding section below: